Nathan-Butler7/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/b9389d97-5d5c-4402-a16c-70ad3c0e4029)

-- In Powershell you can see there are four "replies" but in Wireshark window you see eight events because it captured both the request and reply from both sources (Windows and Linux).
+- In PowerShell you can see there are four "replies" but in Wireshark window you see eight events because it captured both the request and reply from both sources (Windows and Linux).
 Furthermore, we know that we have successfully reached the destination over ICMP.

 ![image](https://github.com/user-attachments/assets/3a62665d-3921-4ea0-81a4-359a11581382)